 Even if the current price for raw materials is low, at the moment, you will still sell your stuff if you price higher.
 Look at the AH over the week and you’ll see the prices vary.
 Keep your prices a little higher and you’ll make a lot more in the long run.
 If stuff is priced too low then either delay your posting or buy it out to resell.

 Note: Some crafted items sell for a pretty penny, especially if they’re popular from Transmog or hit a nice spot in the itemization that players always want.
 Warlords gear crafting professions had something like Steelforged Essence, which would boost a Blacksmith created weapon by 15 item levels.
 You’d have to gather a lot of skins/ores/herbs to make up for the sale of one of those items.

 Check the various items you’re able to craft.
 Experiment with a few.
 You might be pleasantly surprised.

 - Roll yourself a dedicated Auction House Banker.
 Every time you stop by town to lighten your bags you can mail the worthwhile stuff to your banker and then get back to work.
 The banker will do all your AH selling and buying, freeing up your other characters to do whatever it is that they do.

-- Buy the biggest bags you can afford, eventually working up to whatever the top bag of the expansion is (30 slot bags in Warlords, for example.)
+- Buy the biggest bags you can afford, eventually working up to whatever the top bag of the expansion is (32 slot bags in Shadowlands, for example.)
 This will minimize your trips to town to unload stuff and maximize your collecting time.
 Your bank also has bag slots.
 When you get to the point that you’re banking stuff you will buy those slots and stick large bags in them.

-- 2a) Have your alt create a guild (paying 10g for each signup,) then kick everyone, and use the guild bank space for your stash.
+- 2a) Have your alt create a guild (paying 10g or more for each signup,) then kick everyone, and use the guild bank space for your stash.